jeffThompson/CreativeProgramming2/Syllabus.md

 ***

 ### GRADING
 The goal of all assignments is for you to think and make.
 Everyone comes from different backgrounds and experience, so I’ll be looking for improvement, curiosity, engagement, and a willingness to experiment more than mastery of a technical skill or idea.
-However, as an intermediate-level class, I expect you to dive in, take on challenges, and push your skills and your work.
+That said, I do expect you to dive in, take on challenges, and push your skills and your work.

 Final grades will be determined as follows: